 3. Fly Southwest

 Checking bags with Southwest is free for the first two bags.
-Conversely, you should avoid cheap-o carriers like Ryan Air or Spirit Air.
+Conversely, you should avoid cheap-o carriers like Frontier or Spirit Air.
 They make their profit on checked bags and any savings you might get on the ticket will be quickly dissolved when you arrive at the airport with all of your gear.

 4. Do Laundry